luoyeETH/profanity2/README.md

 - ```pacman -S mingw-w64-x86_64-toolchain mingw-w64-x86_64-opencl-headers```
 - make -j12

+# Release
+I compiled a windows version of the program according to the above instructions and uploaded it in [release](https://github.com/luoyeETH/profanity2/releases/tag/v0.1).

 # profanity2

 Profanity is a high performance (probably the fastest!) vanity address generator for Ethereum.
 Create cool customized addresses that you never realized you needed!
 Recieve Ether in style!
 Wow!